Lebanese farmers struggle amid toughening economic crisis | DW | 15.06.2021

 Melhem Melhem needs about $500 a month to grow his crops, but the depreciating lira makes this nearly impossible

 Lebanese agriculture is mainly specialized in fruits and vegetables.
 Around 23% of the country's population is employed in farming, either on a full-time or part-time basis, according to the Food and Agriculture Organization (FAO).
-However, since the outbreak of the civil war in neighboring Syria, refugees from that country play an increasing role in agriculture because they work for less, while boasting sufficient agricultural know-how and special skills.
+However, since the outbreak of the civil war in neighboring Syria, refugees from that country play an increasing role in agriculture because they work for less despite having substantial agricultural know-how and special skills.

-Mariam, a 36-year-old woman who didn't want to see her last name published, works in the food-processing industry.
+Mariam, a 36-year-old woman who wanted to remain anonymous, works in the food-processing industry.
 She cans jams, grape leaves and other products at home, but she also has to work as a farmer to support herself.
 "My main problem is prices of glass jars, which have become expensive.
 People are buying less during the economic crisis, but luckily, my products can be stored for a long time," she said.

 Low income is one part of the problem for Lebanese farmers.
 A lack of social protection is another.
 Hasan Abbas, president of the Syndicate of Agricultural Workers in Lebanon, told DW that farmers' rights were not protected because they were not part of a collective bargaining system.